Warriors' Path State Park

-Warriors' Path State Park is a 950-acre (3.84 km²) Tennessee State Park in Colonial Heights, Kingsport, Sullivan County, Tennessee, in the United States.
-It is named for the Great Indian Warpath that was used by the Iroquois in war raids with the Cherokee and other tribes.
+Warriors' Path State Park is a 950-acre (3.84 km2) Tennessee State Park in Colonial Heights, Tennessee, an area within the city of Kingsport.
+It is named after the Great Indian Warpath that was used by the Iroquois in war raids with the Cherokee and other tribes.
 The park is located around the Fort Patrick Henry Reservoir and Duck Island on the South Fork Holston River.
 This land was acquired from the Tennessee Valley Authority in 1952.

 Park activities and amenities

 Trails

 The park offers a variety of trails available for hiking, biking, and horseback riding.
 Hiking trails travel through forests and wetlands and range from paved, accessible paths to strenuous climbs.
 There are also over 8 mi of mountain biking trails.
 Horseback riding trails are available to both independent riders and those interested in guided walks.
 Stables offer a selection of riding horses and ponies as well as a place for owners to board their horses.
 Several historic settlements and houses can be seen along the trails.